apache/openwhisk/docs/reference.md

 ### Invocation ordering of actions

 Invocations of an action are not ordered.
-If the user invokes an action twice from the command-line or the REST API, the second invocation may run before the first.
-If the actions have side effects, they may be observed in any order.
+If the user invokes an action twice from the command-line or the REST API, the second invocation might run before the first.
+If the actions have side effects, they might be observed in any order.

 Additionally, there is no guarantee of actions executing atomically.
 Two actions can run concurrently and their side effects can be interleaved.
 OpenWhisk does not ensure any particular concurrent consistency model for side effects.
 Any concurrency side effects will be implementation dependent.